Exploiting Hybrid Active and Passive Multiple Access via Slotted ALOHA-Driven Backscatter Communications: Algorithm Design

 In the previous subsections, the beamforming vectors, the transmit power of the AD, and the RC and CAP of each BD have been obtained separately.
 How to select the optimal TA for transmission still remains unsolved.
 In what follows, we will tackle this issue.
-It is noted that the problem of TAS is a 0-1 non-linear problem, which is NP-complete.
-This motivates us to design a greedy algorithm to obtain the optimal TAS factor, which is detailed in \textbf{Algorithm 3}, where $t_{conv}(m)$ denotes the convergence point of proposed algorithm under the $m$-th TA. {Specifically, this algorithm adopts an alternating optimization method to iteratively optimize the sub-problems for beamforming design, power control and RC optimization, and CAP determination in the inner-layer.
-The outer-layer then obtains the TAS factor through a search process.
-For the sake of intuition, the flowchart of Algorithm 3 is further provided, as shown in Fig. \ref{fig1b}. }
+The TAS problem is inherently a 0-1 non-linear problem.
+There have been quite a few existing methods to solve such NP-hard problems, such as greedy algorithm, simulated annealing, penalty dual decomposition method \cite{ShiHong}, and some compressive sensing methods like LASSO \cite{OsbornePresnell} and matching pursuit \cite{BeryhiVagollari}.
+In this paper, the greedy algorithm is applied to obtain the optimal TAS factor, which is detailed in \textbf{Algorithm 3}, where $t_{conv}(m)$ denotes the convergence point of proposed algorithm under the $m$-th TA. {Specifically, this algorithm adopts an alternating optimization method to iteratively optimize the sub-problems for beamforming design, power control and RC optimization, and CAP determination in the inner-layer.
+The outer-layer then obtains the TAS factor through a search process.} For the sake of intuition, a flowchart of \textbf{Algorithm 3} is further provided, as shown in Fig. \ref{fig1b}.